pauloamgomes/contentful-simple-reference-field/README.md

 ## Usage

-1. Add a new `Reference` (One Reference) field to your content model, it can be localized.
+1. Add a new `Reference` (One Reference or Many Reference) field to your content model, it can be localized.
 2. On validations ensure that `Accept only specified entry type` is selected and only one content type is selected.
 3. On the Appearance tab ensure that `Simple Reference` is selected, and on display option, we define the field we want to show in the dropdown/radios.